INTRODUCTION

 - Cycling: Low-impact cycling enhances cardiovascular function and joint health.

-- Swimming: This full-body, joint-friendly workout improves heart health.
+- Swimming: This full-body, joint-friendly workout improves heart health and wellbeing.

 Other activities like yoga and tai chi, while less intense, can also help lower blood pressure by reducing stress and improving flexibility.

-Consistency is critical when using exercise to manage blood pressure.
-Health experts recommend at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous physical activity per week.
+Consistency is critical when using activities to manage blood pressure.
+Health experts recommend at least 150 minutes of moderate-intensity aerobic workouts or 75 minutes of vigorous physical activity per week.
 This can be broken into manageable sessions, such as 30 minutes a day, five days a week.
-Even short bursts of movement—like climbing stairs or walking during lunch breaks—can add up over time to make a significant difference.
+Even short bursts of movement, like climbing stairs or walking during lunch breaks, can add up over time to make a significant difference.

-Aerobic exercises, such as walking, jogging and swimming, are particularly effective in managing hypertension.
+Aerobic activities, such as walking, jogging and swimming, are particularly effective in managing hypertension.
 These activities elevate the heart rate, improve oxygen delivery throughout the body and reduce arterial stiffness.
 Additionally, they help lower stress hormones like cortisol, which can contribute to high blood pressure.
-Over time, aerobic exercise improves heart efficiency, making it a foundation of blood pressure management.
+Over time, aerobic workouts improve heart efficiency, making it a foundation of blood pressure management.

 STRENGTH TRAINING AND HYPERTENSION

-Aerobic exercise is the foundation of cardiovascular health, and strength training plays a complementary role.
-Weightlifting, resistance bands or bodyweight exercises not only build muscle but also improve metabolic health.
+Aerobic activities are the foundation of cardiovascular health and strength training plays a complementary role.
+Weightlifting, resistance bands or bodyweight workouts not only build muscle but also improve metabolic health and wellbeing.
 Stronger muscles support better blood flow and help regulate blood sugar levels, both of which are critical for managing blood pressure.
-For best results, aim for 2–3 strength training sessions per week, targeting all major muscle groups.
+For best results, aim for 2 to 3 strength training sessions per week, targeting all major muscle groups.

 ADDITIONAL BENEFITS OF REGULAR MOVEMENT